vrenkens/nabu/README.md

 With the folowing arguments:
 - datadir: the directory containing the training data (created in data prep)
-- langdir: the directory containing the lanuage model for training (created in data prep)
+- langdir: the directory containing the language model for training (created in data prep)
 - langdir-test: the directory containg the language model that should be used for decoding (created in data prep)